 Datacentres have traditionally used non-sealed hard drives that cannot be cooled except with air-based systems.
 Solid State Drives (SSDs) could offer an alternative solution and one that could be used with liquid or even complete immersion cooling solutions.
 Helium atmosphere Hard Disk Drives (HDDs) must be sealed by design and are another application for liquid-based cooling.

-Whilst most server rooms operate a mixture of local and Cloud based storage, liquid colling for storage systems is a viable solution for Cloud and hyperscale datacentres.
+Whilst most server rooms operate a mixture of local and Cloud based storage, liquid cooling for storage systems is a viable solution for Cloud and hyperscale datacentres.

 Cooling Edge Computer Networks